Gagnier (Gagne) History Web Site

 Thank you for visiting this web site.

-I have created it so that English speaking descendants may benefit
+I have created it so that English speaking descendants may benefit from

-from years of research done by the Association of Gagne-Bellavance Families in
+years of research done by the Association of Gagne-Bellavance Families in

 The input, comments and suggestions of readers are welcome and have

 already helped to improve this website.
+If you have comments or suggestions:

 You may use the "Mail" link found at the bottom of this page or the